 top of page

-We offer an Emotional Intelligence Program for Parents (EIPFP), an intensive program designed to help parents and caregivers develop their emotional intelligence and apply it to parenting.
+We offer Parenting with Emotional Intelligence an intensive program designed to help parents and caregivers develop their emotional intelligence and apply it to parenting.

 This program is tailored to each family and provides various strategies for developing and maintaining strong relationships and emotional well-being.